Crawson1987/Data_Course_RAWSON/README.md

 Life Plan Step Two: get my MD/PhD
-Life Plan Step Three: Maybe get a JD or MPH after residency Life Plan Step Four: Move to New York and find a partner
+Life Plan Step Three: Maybe get a JD or MPH after residency Life Plan Step Four: Move to New York and find a partner Life Plan Step Five: Practice medicine and travel when I can